Sustainable Development Goal 5: Gender equality

 • mainstreaming gender provisions throughout our FTAs supported by GBA Plus

-• advocating for more countries to join the Inclusive Trade Action Group and Global Trade and Gender Arrangement
+• increasing global awareness of inclusive trade and the economic benefits of gender equality, and advocating for more countries to join the Inclusive Trade Action Group and Global Trade and Gender Arrangement

-• promoting trade and gender initiatives through multilateral fora, such as the WTO
+• promoting trade and gender initiatives through multilateral fora, such as the World Trade Organization

-Canada’s defence policy, ‘Strong, Secure, Engaged’, includes a commitment to increase the proportion of women in the Canadian military by 1 percent annually, moving from 15 percent in 2016 to 25 percent representation by 2026;
+Canada's defence policy, ‘Strong, Secure, Engaged', includes a commitment to increase the proportion of women in the Canadian military by 1 % annually, moving from 15 % in 2016 to 25 % representation by 2026;

 Canada is also playing a leadership role at the OECD, contributing to a range of initiatives to advance gender equality.
 This includes:

 Canada places a high priority on the protection of refugee women and recognizes their unique protection needs.
-Through the Women at Risk program, Canada provides resettlement opportunities to women abroad in precarious or permanently unstable situations who do not have the formal protection of a family unit.
-This includes women who are experiencing significant difficulties, such as harassment by local authorities or members of their own communities.
+Through the Women at Risk program, Canada provides resettlement opportunities to women abroad in precarious or permanently unstable situations who are experiencing significant difficulties, such as harassment by local authorities or members of their own communities.

 Related links